-As more and more B2B companies set their sales and marketing priorities for the upcoming 12 months, increasing their use of analytics and data is at the top of their to-do-list for successfully meeting their objectives in customer experience (CX) improvement, revenue growth, and cost reduction.
-Data activation is the key to successfully meeting those marketing and sales priorities.
+As more and more B2B companies set their sales, marketing, b2b data licensing, and b2b lead generation services priorities for the upcoming 12 months, increasing their use of analytics and data is at the top of their to-do-list for successfully meeting their objectives in customer experience (CX) improvement, revenue growth, and cost reduction.
+Data activation is the key to successfully meeting those marketing, sales, b2b data licensing, and b2b lead generation services priorities.

 While surveying 500 B2B executives regarding their data management and strategy, we found the following;

 - B2B sellers and marketers lack accurate and complete data: B2B sellers and marketers need data that is consistent across technologies and activities and that they can convert to insights faster to successfully meet their customer requirements.
-But, as a VP of a financial services company in the US highlighted, the data gap is a critical issue and we don’t have enough data to totally make decisions.
+But, as a VP of a financial services company in the U.S. highlighted, the data gap is a critical issue and we don’t have enough data to totally make decisions and a good b2b data licensing services helps greatly.
 Additionally, less than 50% of the companies say they are executing on their data governance practices extremely or very well.
 That restricts companies from using their customer data to activate their sales and marketing initiatives at scale.

 - Only half of sales and marketing decisions are based on data: In our survey, we found that B2B sellers and marketers on average are making 49% of decisions on personal/company experience or intuition, rather on quantitative analysis and information.
 And the reason for trusting their personal experience over data analysis varies.